PiRogueToolSuite/PiRogueToolSuite.github.io/content/cookbooks/pirogue-vpn-installation/index.md

 {{< callout context="caution" title="Requirements" icon="alert-triangle" >}}
 * you already have a server accessible from the Internet
 * your server has a public IP address
+* your server has exactly 1 network interface
 * your server runs Debian 12
 * your server has at least 4GB of RAM and 40GB of disk